Supporting the social and emotional well-being of our kids

 What we fund

-We fund 10 critical service areas that promote the mental health and social-emotional well-being of Jackson County kids.
+We fund 10 service areas that promote the mental health and social-emotional well-being of Jackson County kids.

 Why it matters